The Software Powering Today’s Market Makers

 8 min read

 The term “market maker” might sound like someone waving a wand to create a bustling bazaar out of thin air.
 And while there’s no actual magic involved, what market makers do is no less impressive.
-They are the unsung heroes of liquidity, ensuring that the buying and selling of stocks, forex, and crypto assets happen smoothly.
+They are the unsung heroes of liquidity, ensuring that the buying and selling of stocks, forex, crypto assets, and derivative instruments occur smoothly.
 But behind these financial wizards lies something even more powerful: software.

 Who are market makers?

 Market makers are financial firms that facilitate the trading of assets by providing buy (bid) and sell (ask) prices.
-They stand ready to buy or sell these assets at publicly quoted prices, effectively creating liquidity in the market.
+They stand ready to buy or sell these assets at the prices they quote, effectively creating liquidity in the market.
 Their goal is to ensure that there is always a counterparty for a trade, reducing the time it takes for transactions to be completed and stabilizing prices.

-Here’s what exactly they do to perform their mission.
+Here’s what they specifically do to fulfill their mission.

-1. Market makers continuously quote two prices for a given asset: the bid price (the price they are willing to buy at) and the ask price (the price they are willing to sell at).
+1. Market makers continuously quote two prices for a given asset: the bid price (the price at which they are willing to buy) and the ask price (the price at which they are eager to sell).
 This dual quoting ensures that there is always a ready buyer and seller for the asset.

 2. When investors want to buy or sell an asset, they can do so immediately at the market maker’s quoted prices.
-The market maker will either sell from their inventory or buy the asset to add to it.
+The market maker will either sell from their inventory or buy the asset to add it to their inventory.
 This immediate execution of trades prevents delays and ensures that the market remains active.

 3. Market makers hold an inventory of assets they buy and sell throughout the trading day.
-They carefully manage this inventory to minimize risk and maximize profit, often using sophisticated algorithms to adjust their quotes in real time based on market conditions.
+They carefully manage this inventory to minimize risk and maximize profits, often using sophisticated algorithms to adjust their quotes in real-time based on market conditions.

 4. The difference between the bid and ask prices is known as the spread.
 Market makers earn a profit by capturing this spread on each trade.
-For example, if a market maker buys a stock at $100 and sells it at $100.10, they earn $0.10 per share traded.
+For example, if a market maker sells a stock for $100 and buys it for $99.50, then they have immediately captured a $ 0.50 profit per share traded.
+This also means that for any party buying that stock from the market maker at $100, the price has to rise by $0.50 just for the position to break even.

 How are market makers different from liquidity providers?

-Liquidity providers are more like the wholesalers who supply goods to the market but aren’t always at the stall.
+Liquidity providers are akin to wholesalers who supply goods to the market but aren’t always present at the stall.
 They bring depth to the market by ensuring a healthy supply of assets available for trade, but they don’t necessarily stick around all day to quote prices.
 They might swoop in when the time is right, adding their assets to the mix, but they don’t have to quote prices 24/7 like their market-maker cousins.

 At its core, market-making software is all about automation.
 Gone are the days of traders shouting orders on the exchange floor (although let’s be honest, the Wall Street drama was fun to watch).
 Today, algorithms handle most of the heavy lifting.
-These programs constantly monitor the market, adjusting prices and orders to keep things moving efficiently.
+These programs continually monitor the market, adjusting prices and orders to ensure efficient movement.

 Imagine trying to juggle ten balls while walking a tightrope—and the balls are on fire.
 That’s what market makers do, except they have software that makes it look easy.
 This software uses complex algorithms to predict price movements, place orders, and manage risk, all in the blink of an eye.
 It’s like having a team of financial Einsteins working around the clock, minus the coffee breaks.